brandur/org/fragments/legacy-software.md

 also seem like an obvious step, but keep this in mind: you're not just looking for somebody to merge pull requests, you're looking for an overseer who cares about the project on a deep level, and who strive continuously to help build a better future for it.
+Once other contributors realize that patches are now being rejected on the basis quality, it doesn't take long for things to start improving.

 Finding this person is the first step; empowering them to do their job effectively is the second.
 This involves a few things:

 1. Give them the slack time necessary to build improvements.
 2. Give them the political capital necessary to apply backpressure even in the